Bandicoot

-Bandicoots are a group of more than 20 species of small to medium-sized, terrestrial, largely nocturnal marsupial omnivores in the order Peramelemorphia.
+Bandicoots are a group of more than 20 species of small to medium-sized, largely nocturnal, omnivorous marsupials in the order Peramelemorphia.
 They are endemic to the Australia–New Guinea region, including the Bismarck Archipelago to the east and Seram and Halmahera to the west.

 Etymology

-The bandicoot is a member of the order Peramelemorphia, and the word "bandicoot" is often used informally to refer to any peramelemorph, such as the bilby.
-The term originally referred to the unrelated Indian bandicoot rat from the Telugu word pandikokku (పందికొక్కు) wherein pandi means pig and kokku means rat.
+The bandicoots are members of the order Peramelemorphia and the word bandicoot is often used informally to refer to any peramelemorph, such as the bilby.
+The term originally referred to the unrelated Indian bandicoot rat from the Telugu word pandikokku (పందికొక్కు), wherein pandi means pig and kokku means rat.

 Characteristics

 Bandicoots have V-shaped faces, ending with their prominent noses similar to proboscides.
-These noses make them, along with bilbies, similar in appearance to elephant shrews and extinct leptictids, and they are distantly related to both mammal groups.
+These noses make them, along with bilbies, similar in appearance to elephant shrews and extinct leptictids.
 With their well-attuned snouts and sharp claws, bandicoots are fossorial diggers.
-They have small but fine teeth that allow them to easily chew their food.
+They have small but fine teeth that allow them to chew their food easily.

 Like most marsupials, male bandicoots have bifurcated penises.